UltraEngine/Documentation/Lua/Operators.md

 end
 ```

-Since nine is made by adding eight and one together, the above code will print "Yes!"
+Since nine is made by adding eight and one together, the above code will print "Yes".

 You can also use the logical AND operator to remove a bitwise flag from a number, when combined with the not `~` symbol: